 If someone would have told me a year and a half ago that I would be planning events to promote mentoring, national service, and teaching youth life skills, I would have laughed.
 Not because these things are absurd, but because it all seemed impossible for me to achieve.
 Here I am though, serving a second year with AmeriCorps, doing just that...and more!

-celebration-me My name is Andrea Villanueva and I have the privilege of serving with the Mentor Michigan College Coaching Corps (MMCCC).
+My name is Andrea Villanueva and I have the privilege of serving with the Mentor Michigan College Coaching Corps (MMCCC).
 MMCCC is a collaboration between Mentor Michigan and Michigan Campus Compact that has 50 members statewide.
 The program focuses on creating and strengthening mentoring relationships through case management and support, activities/events, and college access so Michigan’s youth can be successful in life.
 I specifically serve for Clinton County Youth Mentoring through the Clinton County Michigan State University Extension office with two mentoring programs; Creating Connections, a community-based mentoring program for foster/adoptive youth in first and second grades; and Key Mentoring Middle School, a site-based lunch time program for sixth, seventh, and eighth graders.

 My days are far from 'normal,' which I love!
-On any given day you can find me doing “typical” office work such as writing up reports, creating mentor files, and case management….to things many of my friends are jealous I get to do for “work”…such as creating Christmas ornaments out of yarn, a balloon, glue and LOTS of glitter; guest grilling at Mongolian BBQ; seeing Michelle Obama; helping run the mw3-3third annual 4-H Mentoring Weekend (a three-day, two-night summer camp for mentoring matches), or helping my kids (the ones in my program, not biological.
+On any given day you can find me doing “typical” office work such as writing up reports, creating mentor files, and case management….to things many of my friends are jealous I get to do for “work”…such as creating Christmas ornaments out of yarn, a balloon, glue and LOTS of glitter; guest grilling at Mongolian BBQ; seeing Michelle Obama; helping run the third annual 4-H Mentoring Weekend (a three-day, two-night summer camp for mentoring matches), or helping my kids (the ones in my program, not biological.
 I have none of those.) make a huge mess while they learn to make homemade pizza and applesauce.

 I’ve known for years that I’ve wanted to advocate for youth and I’ve always supported mentoring, but I had no idea that mentoring would become a way of life for me.
 I sometimes joke with my supervisor that I’m a one woman recruiting machine – but it’s true.
 Everywhere I go I’m posting flyers or setting out brochures.
 Everyone I meet I’m telling them about my “kids” and how they’re constantly challenging me to learn and grow professionally and personally.
 (I also throw in what mentoring opportunities are available in their area.)
 January is a particularly exciting time for me because it’s National and Michigan’s Mentoring Month!
 This means I get to talk about mentoring more than I already do; so to honor my non-official AmeriCorps title, let me tell you why January is like Christmas for mentoring programs.